 Removing a variable from an environment triggers a redeployment to update the environment variables and values.
 See Working with variables.

 New Relic connects and monitors your site using a PHP agent.
 As it collects data, you can log in and review the responses through the New Relic dashboard.

 Using the New Relic dashboard, you can immediately track and find:

 - Applications and transactions encountering slow responses or bottlenecks

-- Investigate customer comments of issues with your site
+- Customer comments about issues with your site

-- Locate the applications with high transaction time and follow up on queries, calls, and methods through Blackfire
+- Applications with high transaction time and follow up on queries, calls, and methods with Blackfire

-- Most time consuming: All all requests in parallel to determine where time is going.
+- Most time consuming—Determine time consumption by tracking requests in parallel.
 For example, you may have the highest transaction time spent in product and category views.
-If suddenly a customer account page is highest, you may have a call or query dragging performance.
+If a customer account page suddenly ranks very high in time consumption, there may be a call or query dragging performance.

-- Highest throughput: Identifies the pages hit the most based on bytes transmitted/size.
+- Highest throughput—Identify pages hit the most based on the size and frequency of bytes transmitted.

-All collected data details the time spent on an action transmitting data, queries, redis, and more.
-If queries cause issues, New Relic provides a depth of information to track and respond to it.
+All collected data details the time spent on an action transmitting data, queries, or Redis data.
+If queries cause issues, New Relic provides information to track and respond to it.

 New Relic and Blackfire

-- New Relic worst case requests are not averages but edge cases.
-Whereas, Blackfire provides more of the average worst case requests.
-Compare this data to refine your troubleshooting.
+- The New Relic worst-case requests are not averages, but edge cases; whereas, Blackfire provides more of the average worst-case requests.

-- Blackfire is not detailed in determining and displaying queries giving you trouble.
-Use New Relic to find those.
+- Blackfire is not detailed in determining and displaying queries giving you trouble, but you can use New Relic to find those.

 - Background processes, like Cron job, can cause issues.
 These background processes are not monitored by New Relic, but you can watch them using Blackfire.